Groups and their Basic Properties

 Now that I've gotten a few examples of groups out of the way, I'd like to talk about some immediate consequences of the group axioms.
 Let's begin by showing that we are allowed to cancel terms from equations, as we are so used to doing in the familiar number systems.

-Proof.
-Since $x\in G$, there must exist an inverse $y\in G$ for $x$ and an identity element $e\in G$ such that $yx=e$.
+, there must exist an inverse for and an identity element such that .
 Thus,

 I have included my reasoning for each step to the right, because such proofs can be difficult to parse when you first encounter them.
 Do not expect me to continue being this nice in the future.
 The right cancellation law and its proof are completely symmetric, so I will not even bother to state them.
 Now that these cancellation laws have been established, we will be using them frequently.
 For instance, let's use one to prove the following proposition about inverses.